-At Brinkley, your Model G audio system is set up in 4 zones:
+- Zones At Brinkley, your Model G audio system is set up in 4 zones:

-- 1. Exterior:
+- 1. Exterior

-- 2. Interior-main living area;
+- 2. Interior-main living area

-- 3. Interior-garage; and
+- 3. Interior-garage

-- 4. Exterior-patio.
+- 4. Exterior-patio

 You are able to select any of these 4 zones either simultaneously or individually depending on what areas of the RV you want the audio to play within.
-If you would like to change or edit zones, please refer to the instructions on the next page.
+If you would like to change or edit zones, please refer to the instructions in the owner's manual by clicking the link or scanning the QR Code below.